 Hockey Canada sets divisions within minor hockey based on age (age is determined by the player's age as of midnight December 31 of that season).
 The divisions are Initiation 3-4 years old; U7 5-6 years old; U9 7-8 years old; U11 9-10 years old; U13 11-12 years old; U15 13-14 years old; U18 15-17 years old.
 All players will be placed on their respective teams at playing levels to commensurate with each player's age, skills, and experience.
 Every effort will be made to ensure this is achieved fairly.
 Requests to move players to a higher or lower division can be made.
-For more information, please see Section 7, Player Movement.
+For more information, please see Section 6 Player Movement.

 All teams in EVMHA are either co-ed or female teams.
+Practice days and times vary from season to season, depending on registration numbers and ice availability.
 Each team belongs to one of four categories: